lydianblues/jdbc-osgi/README.md

 jdbc-osgi
 =========

-Demo of using OSGi registry with a *DataSourceFactory* service instead of JNDI to to lookup DataSource.
+Demo of using OSGi registry with a *DataSourceFactory* service instead of JNDI to to lookup the DataSource.

 The OSGi Enterprise Specification defines a JDBC DataSourceFactory Service.
 Several things are needed to set up and use this service.